NexusBot-official/Nexus/CONTRIBUTING.md

 ---

-Thank you for making Sentinel Bot better! 💙
+Thank you for making Nexus Bot better! 💙